controlm/integrations-plugins-community-solutions/101-data-integrations/azure/azure-data-factory/README.md

 Azure data factory is a cloud-based ETL and data integration service that allows you to create data-driven workflows for orchestrating data movement and transforming data at scale.

-Trigger and monitor Data Factory pipelines with this integration.
+Triggers and monitors Data Factory pipelines with this integration.
 Authentication can be handled by Service Principal and Managed Identity.

 #### Pre requisites